Skip to main content

 Mekitsa (Мекица)

-Fried dough, traditionally served for breakfast with powdered sugar, honey, or jam.
-Modern restaurants in Sofia and Plovdiv serve it topped with peanut butter or ice cream.
+Fried dough, the classic breakfast version dusted with powdered sugar or topped with honey or jam.
+Newer spots in Sofia and Plovdiv pile on peanut butter or ice cream.

 Ribena Chorba (Рибена чорба)